 Observation is a necessary skill for life and, therefore, an essential skill to teach young learners.
 In this activity, students will observe a tree, record their data, and make a prediction about future changes.
-This is a great way to introduce the scientific method and solidify concepts that take place during a particular season.
+This is a great way to introduce the scientific method and solidify concepts that take place during a particular season or all four!
+Use as a whole group activity or as a take-home investigation.

-- Student(s) will observe and record information that represent the changes that occur over time in a tree.
+- Student(s) will observe and record data that represent the changes that occur over time in a tree.

 - Students will make predictions about their tree.